Natural Variational Annealing for Multimodal Optimization: Introduction

 Here, $\lambdab_t$ denotes the natural-parameters of an exponential-family distribution $q_{\lambdab_t}$ in iteration $t$, $\Fb(\lambdab_t)$ is the Fisher Information Matrix (FIM), $\rho_t>0$ is a learning rate, and $\omega_t > 0$ is an annealing schedule.
 For mixture distributions, we use the variants proposed by \cite{lin2019fast}. \end{enumerate} While existing methods have combined pairs of these concepts, like variational approximation with natural-gradient optimization \citep{wierstra2014natural, ollivier2017information, lin2019fast, osawa2019practical, khan2023bayesian} or with entropy annealing \citep{katahira2008deterministic, yoshida2010bayesian, mandt2016variational, huang2018improving, tao2019variational, sanokowski2023variational}, to our knowledge, the three concepts have not previously been used simultaneously.
-Apart from combining the strengths of three foundational concepts, an additional advantage of NVA is that it allows us to incorporate the concept of \textit{fitness shaping} used in evolutionary algorithms \citep{wierstra2014natural} and Information-Geometric Optimization (IGO, \citealp{ollivier2017information}).
+Apart from combining the strengths of three foundational concepts, an additional advantage of NVA is that it allows us to incorporate the concept of \textit{fitness shaping} used in evolutionary algorithms \citep{wierstra2014natural} and Information-Geometric Optimization (IGO, \cite{ollivier2017information}).

 We propose variants of NVA with mixture distributions (referred to as NVA-M).
 Specifically, we use the variant with Gaussian mixtures (referred to as NVA-GM) to identify high-quality local solutions.
 We typically choose the number of components to be much larger than the expected number of modes in the objective, and intentionally let some components get stuck at local solutions.
 This helps us to identify multiple good local solutions and understand the properties of the landscape.
 We show several such use cases of our method through simulations and a real-world example.
+A Python implementation of NVA-GM is freely available\footnote{\href{https://github.com/tam-leminh/natural-variational-annealing}{github.com/tam-leminh/natural-variational-annealing}}.